kriomant/mockers/README.md

 a prototype to gather feedback.
 For example, only methods with four or fewer arguments are supported, non-'static lifetimes are not supported and so on.

+Features are added on demand, so feel free to contact me and explain your needs.

 Mocking magic is implemented using `proc_macro_attribute` attribute which is only available on nightly Rust (it was tested to work with